iFEST 2020: eLearning Vision Becomes Reality

 The entire site is instrumented with xAPI, a metadata standard that allows user participation monitoring.
 This technology enabled an automated presentation leaderboard.
 Participants also earned Continuous Learning Points (CLP) from DAU based upon their xAPI-based interactions.
 This proved to be a value benefit for participants who need to earn annual CLPs to maintain their occupational accreditations.

-The iFEST 2020 website remains open through the end of the year.
-Registration is still required to log-in to the site, but it’s complimentary for military and government personnel.
-Go to www.ifest2020.com to register.
+The iFEST 2020 website remained open through the end of the 2020 year.
+Registration was complimentary for military and government personnel.

 Become Involved in Next Year’s iFEST